AlexCharlton/gl-math/README.md

 Prints the given `MATRIX` to `(current-output-port)`.

+    [procedure] (copy-mat4 MATRIX [RESULT])

+Make a copy of `MATRIX`.
+If the matrix `RESULT` is given, it will be modified to contain the contents of `MATRIX`.
+If `RESULT` is `#t`, `MATRIX` must be an f32vector and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, `MATRIX` must be an f32vector and the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (m* A B [RESULT])

 Multiply matrix `A` by matrix `B`.
 If the matrix `RESULT` is given, it will be modified to contain the results of the multiplication.
 If `RESULT` is `#t`, `A` and `B` must be f32vectors and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, `A` and `B` must be f32vectors and the returned value will be an f32vector located in normal garbage collected memory.